GnarlyMshtep/QAlgorithms_inCirq/report1.md

 [0.04760047999443486, 0.09705022997804917, 0.15907750999322162, 0.5400853600003757]
 ```

+### Grover
+A challenge of implemneting grover was a subtle bug where sometimes the function would have no ones at all (hot elements) and this caused the acccuracy of grover to be bad for small values of `n`, where the err was found for `n=2` (where the algorithm should be perfect), and then the err was realised and fixed.

 Interestingly, one could see that circuit runtime takes only about 3/5 of the time.
 That is because the set up for simons is pretty intense, requiring us to create permutation of size 2**n.
 Additionally, the linear algebra and the on-line linear independence checking takes it
 ## Scalability